World Children’s Day 2020: History, Significance and the Convention on the Rights of the Child

 On this date, the UN General Assembly adopted the Declaration of the Rights of the child in 1959.
 And it is also the date when the UN General Assembly adopted the Convention on the Rights of the Child in 1989.

 Therefore, since 1990, World Children's Day marks the anniversary of the date when the UN General Assembly adopted both the Declaration and the Convention on children's rights.
-Let us tell you that this year is the 30th anniversary of the Convention on the Rights of the Child.

 About 1989, Convention on the Rights of the Child